Alphonsus (crater): Description

 The surface of Alphonsus is broken and irregular along its boundary with Ptolemaeus.
 The outer walls are slightly distorted and possess a somewhat hexagonal form.

 A low ridge system of deposited ejecta bisects the crater floor, and includes the steep central peak designated Alphonsus Alpha (α).
 This pyramid-shaped formation rises to a height of 1.5 km above the interior surface.
 It is not volcanic in origin, but rather is made of anorthosite like the lunar highlands.

 The floor is fractured by an elaborate system of rilles and contains four or five smaller craters surrounded by a symmetric darker halo.
 These dark-halo craters are cinder cone-shaped and are believed by some to be volcanic in origin, although others think they were caused by impacts that excavated darker mare material from underneath the lighter lunar regolith.

 Exploration

 The Ranger 9 probe impacted in Alphonsus, a short distance to the northeast of the central peak.
 Harold Urey said of a close-up photograph of Alphonsus:

-Alphonsus was one of the primary alternative landing sites considered for both the Apollo 16 and the Apollo 17 missions.
+Apollo Landing Site

+The dark-haloed craters along some of the rilles in the crater are thought to be volcanic vents, and during the Apollo program Alphonsus was considered as a possible landing site in order to possibly sample xenoliths of the lunar mantle from the vents.
+It was considered for Apollo 16 but the Descartes area was selected.
+It was one of the three final possible sites for Apollo 17, together with Gassendi crater and the Taurus-Littrow valley, but it was considered possibly "contaminated" with younger material from the nearby Imbrium basin.